Legion M

 QUESTION: What is the ROI of an investment in Legion M?

 That’s because when you invest in Legion M you are buying EARLY-STAGE STOCK in the company.
 It’s like buying stock in Disney or Netflix – not today, but before their IPO.
-Back when they were small enough that nobody knew if they would succeed or fail.
+Back when they were small enough nobody knew if they would succeed or fail.

 This sort of investment is unfamiliar to a lot of folks, but it’s not new.
-This is how Venture Capitalists make their money.
+This is how venture capitalists make their money.
 What’s new is the ability for everyday people to participate.
 Up until 2016, only professional investors and high-net wealth individuals were allowed to invest in a company prior to its IPO.
 Today, thanks to the JOBS Act, everyone has a chance.

 As a shareholder of early-stage stock, your ROI comes if/when you sell your shares.
 However, since the stock isn’t publicly traded, your fortunes are inextricably tied to those of the company.
 Legion M’s goal is get big enough to have an IPO or other exit that allows you to sell your shares – hopefully at a huge profit because you got in so early.
 But if the company fails and goes out of business, your stock will be worth nothing more than a tax write-off.